TSCAP Annual Convention and Scientific Program

 9:00 am – 9:15 am Opening Remarks

-9:15 am – 10:15 am Juvenile System?
+9:15 am – 10:15 am Adolescent Relationships in the Digital Age

 Objectives: The learning objectives for this activity has been designed to address clinician competence.
 Upon conclusion of the activity participants should be able to: